smarekp/dicebag/README.md

 # dicebag

-A Discord bot using a reactions-based menu system for point-and-click dice rolling.
+A Discord bot for rolling dice using dice notation.